 Targets

-China also submitted its Mid-Century Long-Term Low Greenhouse Gas Emission Development Strategy (LTS) with its NDC at the same time, containing the government’s commitment to reach “carbon neutrality before 2060”.
-Due to the size of China’s emissions, the difference in emissions coverage could make up to 0.1°C more (CO2 only) or less (all GHGs) warming in 2100.
-Given the LTS submission does not meet the majority of our criteria for a best-practice approach in LTS formulation, we evaluate China’s net-zero target as “Poor”.
+China also submitted its Mid-Century Long-Term Low Greenhouse Gas Emission Development Strategy (LTS) alongside its 2021 NDC submission, containing the government’s commitment to reach “carbon neutrality before 2060”.
+Due to the magnitude of China’s emissions, this difference in the LTS’ emissions coverage has global implications: the inclusion of only CO2 would result in 0.1°C more in global warming in 2100, while the inclusion of all GHGs would result in 0.1°C less warming.
+Given the LTS submission does not meet the majority of our criteria for a best-practice approach in LTS formulation, we evaluate China’s net-zero target as “Poor.”

 Absolute emissions level in 2030 excl.
 LULUCF |